-- other advantages8 arising while the minds of shareholders and market participants were inadequately informed may need to be rectified by requiring that the person provide additional time to enable shareholders to consider the corrected information. - 15.
+- 16.14.
+In this regard, the Panel considers that to deny a party an advantage gained by its own improper conduct may require more than merely that the deficient information be corrected.
+For example: - a) acquisitions that occurred while the shareholders and market were inadequately informed may need to be reversed; and - other advantages arising while shareholders and the market were inadequately informed may need to be rectified by requiring that shareholders have additional time to consider the corrected information. - 16.15.
 In other words, the Panel considers that "getting the bid back on track" may mean taking all parties back to the point where the bid went off the track.